We analyzed data from more than 150 insurance companies to help you find affordable home insurance in Maryland.

 Home insurance prices in Maryland differ depending on the insurer you select.
 Brethren Mutual provides the most affordable home insurance in Maryland — only $694 per year.
 This beats the state's average cost of $1,211, providing a $517 price cut on average statewide home insurance costs.

 Begin the hunt for a home insurance policy by reviewing the cheapest Maryland insurance companies, listed below.
+Then, check out the results of The Zebra's Customer Satisfaction Survey for more information on the best homeowners insurers.

 |Insurance Company||Average Yearly Rate in Maryland|